Anne Whitfield

 Anne Langham Whitfield (August 27, 1938 – February 15, 2024) was an American actress on old-time radio, television, stage, and film.
 Her first name is sometimes seen spelled Ann.

-Personal life
+Personal life and death

 Whitfield was born in Oxford, Mississippi, in 1938, and was the daughter of Richard N. Whitfield, Jr. and Frances Turner Whitfield.
 Her father was director of bands at the University of Mississippi and her mother was a speech teacher.
 After moving to California, she attended Rosewood Avenue Public School.
 By the time she was 17, she was studying at the University of California, Los Angeles, scheduling her classes around her work on radio programs.

 During the 1970s, Whitfield lived in Olympia, Washington, working at the Washington State Department of Ecology at Evergreen State College with an interest in clean water.
 She later undertook pursuits in women's rights, environmental issues, and homelessness.
 Whitfield died after an incident while walking in her neighborhood near Burien, Washington, on February 15, 2024.
 She was 85.